 Superb vocal support is provided by Kelsey Grammer (Frasier), Jonathan Hyde (Jumanji), and Fred Tatasciore.
 The series was renewed despite Yelchin’s untimely death shortly after production ceased.
 Three seasons are currently available and del Toro has indicated that Trollhunters is just the first arc of a three-part animated saga he has planned.
 (Not to be confused with the film Trollhunter.)
 The first of those three spinoff series, 3Below: Tales of Arcadia is now available to binge, too.

 As far as ridiculous show concepts go, this one certainly stands out.
 Kimmy Schmidt (Ellie Kemper, The Office) spent 15 years of her life trapped in the basement of a lunatic cultist with three other women, before being rescued by police.
 After escaping, Kimmy immediately moves to New York City and attempts to adjust to the outside world.

-The Tina Fey-produced show has received eleven Emmy nominations for its first two seasons, and critics have praised Kemper’s “unbreakably” optimistic turn as Kimmy, mixing a sunny demeanor with a host of mental demons stirring just below the surface.
+The Tina Fey-produced show has received 11 Emmy nominations for its first two seasons and critics have praised Kemper’s “unbreakably” optimistic turn as Kimmy, mixing a sunny demeanor with a host of mental demons stirring just below the surface.
 Many of the plotlines thrive due to committed performances from the hilarious Tituss Burgess, Jane Krakowski (30 Rock), and Carol Kane (Annie Hall, Taxi).
-Each new season doubles down on the wackiness, and the series shows no signs of slowing down.
+Each new season doubles down on the wackiness, and the series returned for its final story arc in January 2019.